Banner

 • Childcare Stipend:

-House officers will be provided $2500 per academic year towards childcare services and expenses such as au pair services, babysitting services, daycare, preschool, and after school care.
+House officers are provided $2500 per academic year towards childcare services and expenses such as daycare, babysitting services, au pair services, preschool, and after school care.

-Residents participate in several committees across the residency, CHAM, and the broader medical campus, contributing to the evaluation of current practices and the implementation of improvements.
-Committees include:
+Residents participate in several committees across the residency program, children’s hospital, and the broader medical campus, contributing to the evaluation of current practices and the implementation of improvements.
+Some include:

 Montefiore Einstein Hospital Committees: